varang/varang/README.md

 # VarAng UI Components

 VarAng is a UI components library based on Angular 2.
 At the moment VarGrid (data table) is implemented.
-You can see the npm package from [here](https://www.npmjs.com/package/varang).
+You can see the npm package from [here](https://www.npmjs.com/package/varang) and source code from [here](https://github.com/varang/varang).
+There is a Spring Data Rest implementation in [this](https://github.com/varang/varang) address.
 Here is the syntax.

 ```html
 <VarGrid>